The myth: great directors spring fully formed from film school, armed with perfect vision and iron control.

 The directors whose work lasts aren’t the ones who eliminate all variables.
 They’re the ones who know which variables to amplify, which tensions to preserve, which accidents to keep.

 That’s process.
-Not a system, but a living practice that evolves every time you make something.
+It is a living practice that evolves every time you make something.

 Your turn: Think about a director whose early work feels different from their later films.
 What changed in their process?
-Did they gain control and lose something in the process, or did they find their voice and improve?
+Did they gain control and lose something along the way?
+Did they find their voice and improve?
 What does that tell you about the relationship between control and creativity?